Basics of Technical Analysis for Successful Forex Trading

 Technical analysis is a method of forecasting price changes by analyzing price charts of the previous timeframe.
+A tech analysis is about analysis of price charts.
+In order to continue the story about the basics of technical analysis, you must first get acquainted with the main chart types.

 Main chart types